javedali99/audio-to-text-transcription/README.md

 ## Contributing 🤝🌱

 Contributions from users are highly valued and appreciated.
-The ideas, suggestions, and improvements are welcome from everyone.
 There are two main ways to contribute to this project: through pull requests and issues.

 ### Pull Requests